AntiPwr/AntiPwr.github.io/root/wiki/Aprima.md

 - Various temples, shrines, and public altars throughout **Scender Proper**

 Despite its presence in the city, aprima is strictly regulated, with only **designated religious and governmental authorities** permitted to work with or distribute it.

+## Aprima Beads (Ascension Beads)

+Among the most coveted forms of aprima are the small, pure white **Ascension Beads**.
+These beads hold immense religious significance for followers of [[Asceptim]], especially under the doctrine propagated by Ophelia Necesse during her reign over Sancta and her guidance of Sol Unita’s religious and educational institutions.
+According to Asceptim’s teachings, possession of an ascension bead is a sacred requirement for collective ascension—a belief that, upon death or at the time of the prophesied ascension, only those who carry a bead will join their fellow faithful in [[Sol Proscima]].

+While not all sects or individuals believe in collective ascension, Asceptim’s influence has made the pursuit of an ascension bead a near-universal aspiration among the devout.
+Countless followers strive to obtain one, often regarding it as the most cherished of all religious trinkets.
+The beads’ importance is reinforced through scripture and oral storytelling, and they are worn with pride alongside other sacred garb.
+To be without an ascension bead is, in the eyes of many, to risk spiritual isolation from the community in the afterlife.

+These beads are typically bestowed during rites, major religious ceremonies, or as recognition of service to the faith.
+Their luminous purity and the difficulty of acquiring genuine aprima make them both a symbol of personal devotion and a tangible link to the promise of ascension.

+The purity of an individual's aprima bead is often viewed—sometimes unconsciously—as a sign of religious or spiritual prominence within Asceptim society.
+While this was never intended as a formal system of social hierarchy, over time it became embedded in the culture, with the most flawless beads quietly associated with higher status or deeper devotion.
+This subtle distinction frequently sparks gossip and conversation among the faithful, fueling both admiration and envy in equal measure.

 ## Properties and Uses